jasonh-ynab/course-dbt/README - Weekly Projects/wk1-Project-JLH.md

-# Analytics engineering with dbt | Week 1 Project - Jason Lambeth Hill
+# Analytics engineering with dbt | Week 1 - Jason Lambeth Hill

 ### How many users do we have?
   #### --> 130 distinct users